Raynaud's Awareness Month February 2019

 Share your first symptom of Raynaud's on Twitter using #FirstFlare and @WeAreSRUK or tell us via this form about your Raynaud's and managing at home, treatments, or Raynaud's and work.Share your story

-New report on impact of rare autoimmune rheumatic diseases
+Read our report on the impact of rare autoimmune rheumatic diseases

 RAIRDA has published a report looking at the shared experiences of people living with rare autoimmune rheumatic diseases, the impact of these conditions, and their unmet needs in accessing timely and effective healthcare.Read the report